SUBSCRIBE TO OUR FREE NEWSLETTER

 On Tuesday, both Dan Wyant, director of the MDEQ, and Brad Wurfel, DEQ spokesman, resigned.

 Synder said in a media statement that it was "appropriate to accept " Wyant's resignation, adding, "I want the Flint community to know how very sorry I am that this has happened.
-And I want all Michigan citizens to know that we will learn from this experience."
+And I want all Michigan citizens to know we will learn from this experience."

 But the Lansing-based group Progress Michigan says that the people of Flint still need justice.

-"So far under Gov. Rick Snyder's watch, there has been zero accountability in this crisis and that continues today," said Lonnie Scott, executive director of Progress Michigan.
+"So far, under Gov. Rick Snyder's watch, there has been zero accountability in this crisis, and that continues today," said Lonnie Scott, executive director of Progress Michigan.
 "Dan Wyant gets to walk away from this crisis, but the people of Flint do not.
 There's a lot we don't know about this man-made catastrophe.

-In the latest fallout from Flint, Michigan's public health crisis of lead poisoning its drinking water, Gov. Rick Snyder on Tuesday said he was "very sorry" and the state's top environmental official resigned.
+In the latest fallout from Flint, Michigan's public health crisis of lead poisoning its drinking water, Gov. Rick Snyder on Tuesday said he was "very sorry," and the state's top environmental official resigned.
 One advocacy group, however, says that full accountability and transparency for this "man-made catastrophe" are still absent.

 That catastrophe began in April 2014, as the Rust Belt city was under control of an emergency manager, and it moved its water supply from the Detroit system to the Flint River without the proper corrosive controls.
 Lead leached from pipes, putting thousands of the city's children at risk of brain damage from the contamination and prompting local outcry.
-A local pediatrician has called it an "emergency" situation that is "alarming and absolutely gut-wrenching."
+A local pediatrician has called it an "emergency" situation that is "alarming and gut-wrenching."

 In a letter (pdf) addressed to Snyder, Flint Water Advisory Task Force members write, in part,